Yossef-Dawoad/Recwpy/README.md

 ## Record with Python
 a simple python file that enables you to record live from your microphone, record to wav file and even plot live data from your microphone
+## **Note**: for now I am building a python package that wraps this module and a lot of useful function so if you want to contribute feel free to check out the library which is being developed

 ### How to Setup
 Clone the repo and you need to have pyaudio install